Levain LabsLevain Labs

 Trigger a run

 Runs are asynchronous.
-You post the config; you get a run ID back immediately and poll (or stream logs) for progress. agent_id is the UUID from the agent's detail endpoint.
+You post the input; you get a run ID back immediately and poll for progress.
+Use the agent's id or slug in the path.

 -H "Authorization: Bearer $LEVAIN_API_KEY" \